Education in South Korea: Post-war years

 In the 1960s, there was a difficulty in harnessing the demand for education towards the needs of an industrializing economy, which caused a growth in private foundations in order to supply the public demand for schooling.
-Furthermore, the 60s and 70s were characterized by a large demand to direct educational development to economic development, which necessitated a greater emphasis on vocational and technical training rather than academic training in order to help citizens gain skills that would supply the country's economic needs.
+The 60s and 70s were characterized by a large demand to direct educational development to economic development, which necessitated a greater emphasis on vocational and technical training rather than academic training in order to help citizens gain skills that would supply the country's economic needs.

 Even though there were major criticisms on behalf of the public for this emphasis on vocational training due to a clashing with Confucian values, the state continued to strengthen vocational education, especially after the shift in industrialization to heavy chemical and machine industries in the 70s.
 The 1960s and 70s experienced turmoil in education systems due to public resistance and the recalcitrance of private schools toward the state as they attempted to supply public demand.
 While the state was able to fulfill many of its economic goals, it came at a great social and political cost such as the de-population of rural areas and President Park's assassination.

 Most observers agree that South Korea's spectacular progress in modernization and economic growth since the Korean War is largely attributable to the willingness of individuals to invest a large amount of resources in education: the improvement of "human capital".
+Entrepreneurs such as Kim Hyung-mok contributed by founding schools and supporting vocational education to meet the demands of a rapidly industrializing society.

-The traditional esteem for the educated man, now extends to scientists, technicians, and others working with specialized knowledge.
+The traditional Korean esteem for the educated man, now extends to scientists, technicians, and others working with specialized knowledge.
 Highly educated technocrats and economic planners could claim much of the credit for their country's economic successes since the 1960s.
 Scientific professions were generally regarded as the most prestigious by South Koreans in the 1980s.